/*

 A problem that a few hours with Google didn’t solve?
 Yes, please.
 A constrained environment, only a few tools, and a specific task?
 Sounds fun.

-I run, host, or support the websites of several non-profit organizations such as ETS/NW.
+I work with several non-profit organizations such as Connections to Care.
 I make many of the things I’ve done available as open source software, so that others can use and build upon them.
 (They’re in many different places, but for a start, check out my GitHub page.)

 For other things I’ve done, you can take a look at things like GraphSketch (does exactly what it says on the tin), and Calcsy (a tool to help teachers display a calculator screen on a computer or projector).

-In the fields of computers and math, I do everything from low-level assembly programming (even some FPGA development for fun) all the way up through protocol handling to high-level development in languages like Ruby, and beyond to software and system engineering.
+In the fields of computers and math, I do everything from low-level assembly programming all the way up through protocol handling to high-level development in languages like Ruby, and beyond to software and system engineering.
 I’m also interested in the application of mathematics both to cryptography and common problems in everyday life.

 I've won awards for programming, completed all kinds of tasks in a short time or with constrained resources, and done some supposedly impressive things.
 What matters most to me, however, is whether I'm satisfied with the work that I've done.
 And I am.

-If somehow that's not enough, my about me page has more information than you ever wanted.
+If after all of that you're still curious to know more, my about me page has more information than you ever wanted.